nextgis/docs_ng/source/docs_ngweb_3D/source/3D_models.rst

 .. _ngw_3D_model_formats:

 **What formats are supported**.
-You can upload 3D models in formats rbx and glb.
+You can upload 3D models in formats FBX and GLB.

 .. _ngw_3D_model_how_upload: